Vedantmuraii/PLant-leaf-disease-detection/README.md

 Convolutional Neural Network (CNN): A custom CNN architecture designed for the task of potato leaf classification.
 VGG16: A pre-trained VGG16 model fine-tuned on the PlanVillage dataset.

+MobileNet- this is a easy to implement and use model which was specially designed for implementing machine learning models on mibles and handy devices which does convolution iun two ways

 Usage
 Data Preparation: Ensure that the PlanVillage dataset is properly organized and accessible.